tomsterBG/tomsterbg.github.io/_posts/2025-05-05-why-am-i-making-a-blog-and-how-dangerous-is-it?.md

 ## Why bother making a blog?

-An [old man] said "pass it on" talking about the knowledge and wisdom one gains as they live.
-I am young, green and still have nothing to pass on, but i want to at least pass the little that i currently have.
-The whole point of it is that, by
+An [old man](https://www.youtube.com/@DryCreekWranglerSchool) said to pass it on, share your knowledge and wisdom with the younger generation. (and [here](https://youtu.be/IbqUTHHRMn4&t=1064) he talks how it's a crime to have a wealth of knowledge and not pass it on) I am young, green and still have nothing to pass on, but i want to share the little that i currently have.
+I just really want to help people, but also belive that it'll help me. "do to others what you would want them do to you" (Matthew 7:12) I like helping people, that makes me happy and the way i can do it is by using my skills - writing, programming, logical reasoning.

-I just really want to.
-My best skills are to think logically and use a keyboard.
+I just really want to help.
+My main skills are to think logically and use a keyboard.
 Early on in my life dad showed me what programming is, and i've tried some other skills, but no other came even close.
 So here i am, "programming" "my own" blog website because i can, and i want.
 I want because i feel like helping society, as if passing on my knowledge, my writing, my work, as if that'd somehow help at least one soul out there.

 ## Who are you to teach me?